-Amid the fluctuation in gold and silver rates across the country, the price for 24-carat gold per 10 gram reached Rs 53,650 in Bhubaneswar on Friday with an increase of Rs 400 against Thursday’s price.
+Amid the fluctuation in gold and silver rates across the country, the price for 24-carat gold per 10 grams reached Rs 54,000 in Bhubaneswar on Saturday with an increase of Rs 200 against Friday's price.

-On the other hand, one kilogram of silver is being sold at Rs 60,100 in Bhubaneswar, following an increase of Rs 500 from Thursday’s price of Rs 59,600.
+On the other hand, there was no change in price of one kilogram of silver is being sold at Rs 61,100 in Bhubaneswar.

 Notably, factors such as state taxes, excise duty, and making charges lead to changes in the price of gold in India.

 The updated Multi Commodity Exchange (MCX) figures reveal that gold futures, which will mature on 5 October 2022, fell by 0.58 per cent to Rs 51,864.00.
 Silver futures, which will mature on 5 September this year, also saw a decline of 1.02 per cent and settled at Rs 57,390.00.